|Support||Help Desk, Email, Live Chat & Knowledge Base|

 Large Selection Domain Extensions

 In 2014, ICANN, the internet’s governing body, added a lot more top-level domains (TLDs).
-This introduced a wide new selection into the domain name market, which use to be limited to .com, .net, a few other generics plus country-designated TLDs.
+This introduced a wide new selection into the domain name market, which used to be limited to .com, .net, and a few other generics, plus country-designated TLDs.

 There is one catch – Google Domains does not have every country designated TLDs.
-It’s a US-only service and has only “generic” TLDs (plus the .us country TLD).
+It’s a US-only service with only “generic” TLDs (plus the .us country TLD).
 If you want a .ie domain from the country Ireland – you’ll be out of luck.

 Cons of Google Domains